skillrepos/ai-aip/labs.md

 ![Agent run](./images/aip18.png?raw=true "Agent run")

 9. You can then input another location and run the agent again or exit.
-Note that if you get a timeout error, the API may be limiting the number of accesses in a short period of time.
-You can usually just try again and it will work.
+Note that the API may be limiting the number of accesses in a short period of time.
+So you may occasionally see it noting a retry.

 <p align="center">
 **[END OF LAB]**